preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 + **Title**: If you want a Title to be displayed for the Section, add it here.

-You can then decide to use the global settings for Business Profile, or Custom Settings.
+You can then decide to use the Global settings for the Business Profile, or Custom Settings.

 The Global settings are set in Omnia Admin, see the bottom at this page: :doc:`Global Content Header Settings </admin-settings/business-profile-settings/settings/index>`